Kashmir conflict: Indo-Pakistani War of 1947

-Rebel forces from the western districts of the State and the Pakistani Pakhtoon tribesmen made rapid advances into the Baramulla sector.
-In the Kashmir valley, National Conference volunteers worked with the Indian Army to drive out the 'raiders'.
+Rebel forces from the western districts of the State and the Pakistani Pathan tribesmen made rapid advances into the Baramulla sector.
+In the Kashmir Valley, National Conference volunteers worked with the Indian Army to drive out the 'raiders'.
 The resulting First Kashmir War lasted until the end of 1948.

 The Pakistan army made available arms, ammunition and supplies to the rebel forces who were dubbed the "Azad Army".
 Pakistani army officers "conveniently" on leave and the former officers of the Indian National Army were recruited to command the forces.
-In May 1948, the Pakistani army officially entered the conflict, in theory to defend the Pakistan borders, but it made plans to push towards Jammu and cut the lines of communications of the Indian forces in the Mendhar valley.
+In May 1948, the Pakistani army officially entered the conflict, in theory to defend the Pakistan borders, but it made plans to push towards Jammu and cut the lines of communications of the Indian forces in the Mendhar Valley.
 C. Christine Fair notes that this was the beginning of Pakistan using irregular forces and "asymmetric warfare" to ensure plausible deniability, which has continued ever since.

 On 1 November 1947, Mountbatten flew to Lahore for a conference with Jinnah, proposing that, in all the princely States where the ruler did not accede to a Dominion corresponding to the majority population (which would have included Junagadh, Hyderabad as well as Kashmir), the accession should be decided by an "impartial reference to the will of the people".
 Jinnah rejected the offer.
 According to Indian scholar A. G. Noorani, Jinnah ended up squandering his leverage.

-Pakistani soldiers and tribesman captured Rajouri on 7 November 1947, which began the Rajouri Massacres of 30,000+ Hindus and Sikhs, locals and refugees from Partition.
-The massacres would only end with the Indian Army recapturing Rajouri in April 1948.
+Azad Kashmir forces and Pashtun tribesmen captured Rajouri on 7 November 1947, and over the following months subjected the city's Hindu population to lootings and killing, with few Hindu civilians managing to avoid to ordeal by either escaping the city or taking refuge among sympathetic Muslim families in nearby villages.
+Fear of abduction and sexual abuse led to many women dying in mass suicides and killings carried out "by their own menfolk".
+The situation continued until April 1948, when the Indian Armed Forces retook the city.

 On 25 November, the Pakistani tribesmen and soldiers attacked and took over Mirpur, and began the Mirpur Massacre of Hindus and Sikhs in the area.
 An estimated 20,000+ Hindus and Sikhs were killed overall.
 Rapes and other crimes were also committed during the aftermath.